xenophene/xenophene.github.io/_posts/2019-12-31-amazing-hong-kong.markdown

 2019 in 3 cities: Delhi, Hong Kong and San Francisco!

 On to 2020 and more such experiences!
 Seriously, everyone reading this, should look into travel hacking, it's worth it!
+I am a terrible photographer so I haven't done justice to the beauty of Hong Kong, so you must visit yourself!